 Some users also reported they started encountering the error after a recent Windows update was installed on their device.
 If you see the notification once or twice, restart your PC and let Windows carry out the disk error checking operation.
 If you continue to see the notification, then you need to troubleshoot further.

-Fix Restart to repair drive errors
+Restart to repair drive errors keep showing up after reboot

 If you’re faced with this issue, you can try our recommended solutions below and see if that helps to resolve the issue.